Azure/azure-powershell/documentation/breaking-changes/upcoming-breaking-changes.md

 ### `New-AzDiagnosticDetailSetting`

 - Cmdlet breaking-change will happen to all parameter set
-  - The cmdlet 'New-AzDiagnosticSettingLogSettingsObject' is replacing this cmdlet.  - The cmdlet 'New-AzDiagnosticSettingMetricSettingsObject' is replacing this cmdlet.
+  - The cmdlet 'New-AzDiagnosticSettingLogSettingsObject' is replacing this cmdlet.
+  - The cmdlet 'New-AzDiagnosticSettingMetricSettingsObject' is replacing this cmdlet.

+### `New-AzDiagnosticSetting`

+- Cmdlet breaking-change will happen to all parameter set
+  - API version bump up to 2021-05-01-preview, input/output type will be also updated to match the new API version

+### `New-AzScheduledQueryRule`

+- Cmdlet breaking-change will happen to all parameter set
+  - API version bump up to 2021-08-01, input/output type will be also updated to match the new API version

 ### `New-AzScheduledQueryRuleAlertingAction`